eosrio/hyperion-docs/docs/index.md

 #### 3.1 For Providers
 For fresh installs, we recommend using the installation script.
 To do that, refer to the [script section](quickstart.md).

-If you already have a previous version of Hyperion installed or if you want setting up the whole environment manually, please, refer to the [manual installation section](install.md).
+If you already have a previous version of Hyperion installed or if you want to set up the whole environment manually, please, refer to the [manual installation section](install.md).

 And for a light docker version of Hyperion, click [here](docker.md).